jaantollander/masters-thesis/content/10_introduction.md

 Furthermore, these problems can slow down or even halt the whole system, harming all users who perform operations on the file system, not just the ones responsible for the problem.
 In this thesis, we investigate if monitoring file system usage can help identify the causes of these issues and the users responsible for them.

+TODO: reorder, start with the big picture, I/O intensive work, where we are going, from general to specific, figure to introduction (monitoring, parallel file system)

 We experiment with the file system usage monitoring on the *Puhti* cluster at *CSC*.
 Currently, we have only system-level load monitoring from processor usage and job information from the workload manager without any metrics from the file system usage.
 However, load monitoring only tells us if file system problems occur but do not identify their causes.